zdDown/nav/README.md

 4、open https://github.com/<Your User Name>/nav/actions click "Green Button"

-5、Be sure to modify the project configuration file [nav.config.ts](nav.config.ts)
+5、Be sure to modify the project configuration file [nav.config.ts](nav.config.ts), change to your github repository url

 6、After 5 minutes, open https://<Your User Name>.github.io/nav , you will see a very powerful navigation website.